Last Refreshed: 12/6/2023 11:55:33 AM

 Tax in control statement:

-Being in control in relation to taxes and responsible taxation is an important objective for the Tax department and the broader group.
-Activities supporting this are:
+Being in control in relation to taxes and responsible taxation is an important objective for our Tax department and our Company.
+We have certain activities in place to support this, including:

-• We have a tax control framework in place to assess and control tax risks for the various taxes and jurisdictions.
+• We have a tax control framework to assess and control tax risks for the various taxes and jurisdictions.

-• Tax controls resulting from risk assessment exercises are defined, implemented and tested by various monitoring functions – comprising senior management, the Risk & Controls (second line of defense) and Internal Audit teams – making use of specific Ahold Delhaize tools developed for this purpose.
+• We define, implement and test tax controls resulting from our risk assessment exercises through our various monitoring functions – comprising senior management and the Risk & Controls (second line of defense) and Internal Audit teams – making use of specific Ahold Delhaize tools developed for this purpose.

-• Based on the annual internal audit plan, selected taxes and/or jurisdictions are audited.
-This results in an audit report rating the design and operating effectiveness of the tax controls.
+• Based on the annual internal audit plan, we audit selected taxes and/or jurisdictions.
+This results in an audit report rating the design and operating effectiveness of our tax controls.

-• A separate control framework for responsible taxation is in place.
+• We have a separate control framework for responsible taxation in place.

-• (Local) management signs a letter of representation on a quarterly basis stating, among others, that they are in compliance with all (tax) controls and policies.
+• (Local) management signs a letter of representation on a quarterly basis stating, among other things, that they are in compliance with all (tax) controls and policies.

-• Frequent update meetings with local CFOs and business teams.
+• We hold frequent update meetings with local CFOs and business teams.

-• Permanent education of the Tax team and related functions.
+• We organize continuous education for the Tax team and related functions.

-On a regular basis, we monitor that the tax strategy is aligned with the Ahold Delhaize Business Principles, Healthy and Sustainable strategy and the Code of Conduct.
+On a regular basis, we monitor whether our tax strategy is aligned with the Ahold Delhaize Business Principles, ESG strategy and Code of Conduct.
 For example, the Tax department’s annual objectives are based on the abovementioned principles and strategy and cascaded to individual associates’ goals.
 Department and associate performance compared to these objectives is measured at least once per year.

 Ahold Delhaize associates have access to a whistle-blower line for reporting any ethical or compliance concerns related to company practices, including tax matters.

 We are also actively involved in the field of tax technology.
 We have drafted a global tax technology strategy and roadmap based on five pillars: insights, data driven, automation, risk management and future proof.
-Various initiatives were set-up within our direct tax disciplines (e.g., Country by Country Reporting automation, DAC6, Pillar 2 calculations and dashboard) and indirect tax disciplines (e.g., VAT solution and tax engine), to optimize and upgrade our tax processes.
-We closely align with broader finance implementations and our IT function assists us with our tax technology projects.
-The Ahold Delhaize-wide implementation of a new core finance system is an important enabler of our tax technology roadmap.
+We set up various initiatives within our direct tax disciplines (such as country-by-country reporting automation, Pillar 2 calculations and a tax reporting engine) and indirect tax disciplines (such as a VAT solution and tax engine), to optimize and upgrade our tax processes.
+We closely align with broader finance implementations, such as a new core finance system, and our IT function assists us with our tax technology projects.

 Compliance